rcl-ssl/docs/containers/aci.md

 # SSL/TLS for Azure Container Instance

-In this section, you will set up a container group in Azure with the the following containers :
+In this section, you will learn how to set up SSL/TLS in an Azure Container Instance.
+In this sample app, we will create a container group in Azure with the the following containers :

-- An application container that runs a simple web app using the public Microsoft aci-helloworld image
+- An application container that runs a simple web app using the public Microsoft ``aci-helloworld`` image

 - A sidecar container running the public NGINX image, configured to use SSL/TLS